 The changes which should be notified are:

-- (b) the ratepayer taking up occupation of an additional property, and
+(b) the ratepayer taking up occupation of an additional property, or

 Charity and Community Amateur Sports Club Relief